Key concepts & syntax

 Time points

-where 1 unit is 10-9 seconds
+Internally, Luna encodes time in time-points where 1 unit is 10-9 seconds (stored internally as

-types).
-For a given EDF, time-points
+or sample-points).
+For a given EDF, time-points start at 0,

 Channel location files